 Please don't schedule casually and cancel at the last minute.
-An appointment is time given to and held for you, and therefore is not available to another student who might really need assistance.
+An appointment is time given to and held for you, and therefore is not available to another student who needs assistance.
 Thank you for respecting your commitment.

-No-showing for an appointment is highly discourteous.
+No-showing for an appointment is highly discourteous, and this applies to appointments held by phone or zoom.
 This is only excusable in the case of a true emergency (not changing your mind, or forgetting).

 Career advising topics can include exploration of self, careers, and majors, seeking experience during college, developing professionalism skills for success in the workplace, seeking post-graduation employment, and planning for graduate or professional school.

 Employers view students who no-show for appointments and interviews as unprofessional and unhireable.
 We want you to put your best self forward as you apply for jobs, internships, and graduate school.
-Employers and admissions staff expect professional, responsible conduct, and if we did not tell you that, we would be remiss in our duty to advise you.
-If anyone tells you it's okay to no-show, that person is not giving you sound advice.
-And if you have had the experience of having someone no-show on you, you understand.
-Do make a practice of being well-organized and plan for delays so you establish habits to be a reliable person who keeps your commitments!
+Employers and admissions staff expect professional, responsible conduct; if we did not tell you that, we would be remiss in our duty to advise you.
+If someone tells you it's okay to no-show, that person is not giving you good advice.
+You know this if you have had someone no-show on you.
+Practice being well-organized and plan for delays so you establish habits to be a reliable person who keeps your commitments!

 For advising appointments with a CPD advisor, you will usually talk with an advisor who works with students in your college.
 We also have advisors who work as liaisons to various campus populations.
 When you schedule in Handshake, you'll be directed to schedule with an appropriate advisor.